 But I have a lot of sinus allergies... that seem to flare up after eating milk products.
 Although generally milk products do cause thickening of the mucus...
 I was wondering if severe congestion also goes with it?
 I no longer eat milk products, of course.
 But I recently read about a child with a milk allergy who could not breathe through his nose afterward... accompanied by severe coughing.
 I am now 40 and learned my lesson well...
 But still curious and always looking for additional info and answers!!

-Your question does not seem dumb.
+Your question doesn't seem dumb.
 Many people confuse allergies with intolerances, or mistakenly use the terms interchangeably.
 So, what's the difference?

 Intolerance is a physical reaction to a substance that usually does not involve the immune system.
 For example, lactose intolerance occurs when a person has a deficiency in lactase — the enzyme that breaks down lactose, the carbohydrate found in cow's milk.
 So, this milk sugar is not digested adequately, producing abdominal discomfort, gas, and diarrhea.
 Lactase enzyme supplements and reduced lactose dairy products can help people tolerate foods containing lactose.